-Your provider must give you a copy of the Charter and deliver your services in a way that meets the Home Care Common Standards.
+Your provider must give you a copy of the Charter of Care Recipients’ Rights and Responsibilities – home care (available in 18 languages) and deliver your services in a way that meets the Home Care Common Standards.

 You can ask your service provider for a copy of the Charter of Care Recipients’ Rights and Responsibilities – home care and the Home Care Common Standards.
 These documents list the Australian Government's service delivery expectations for approved providers of home care.

 Read more about your rights and responsibilities in home care.